-Successful engineers aren't just problem solvers: they have creativity and imagination.
-With engineering courses in Wisconsin from Sylvan, it's a great time for budding engineers to work on these skills — and have an unforgettably fun experience as they do so!
+It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
+With Sylvan's Engineering courses in Wisconsin, there's never been a better time for budding engineers to enhance these skills — and have a blast doing it!
 Kids love to work out what makes toys, gadgets and devices tick, so our sessions are tailored to explore and examine real mechanical and architectural challenges.
-Every week, your child will partner with a friend to build, test and redesign structures, mastering important STEM concepts (science, technology, engineering and math) along the way.
-After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!
+Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
+After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!

-With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan center in Wisconsin is where learning gets personal.
-We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.▼
+With a maximum of 12 students per class — and a student-teacher ratio of 6:1 — learning is a personal experience at your local Sylvan in Wisconsin.
+We combine that personal attention with team activities and independent tasks, helping kids stay engaged and motivated with a diverse blend of learning methods.

-Engaging with practical, hands-on engineering challenges is the most effective way to master the most important concepts.
-That's why our weekly sessions are based around designing and building LEGO® machines and K'NEX® structures.
-And it doesn't end with the building: students discover how to test their creations, redesign them using the principles they've learned, and take part in friendly competitions with classmates' constructions.
+There's no better way to learn engineering concepts than by applying them to real-life challenges.
+That's why our weekly sessions task students to design and build new and exciting LEGO® machines and K'NEX® structures.
+And the building part is only the start: students learn how to test their creations, entering them in friendly contests against competing teams and implementing the new design principles they've mastered.
 In other words, you can count on us to engage, support and excite the budding engineer, architect or mechanic in your family — so expect race cars, bridges and other stimulating projects to become the main topic of conversation during your car rides together!

 Our Engineering courses in Wisconsin focus on creativity, and also feature:

 - Hands-on sessions: Many of our programs are based around the latest interactive, app-based learning — but this is all about getting practical and learning by doing.